 These four online sessions can be booked as individual courses, but they work together to give an overview of the Data Protection Act 2018’s main provisions.
 If you book all four together, you get a 20% discount on the package.
-Select the option when you book.
+If you would like access to recorded versions of the courses, you can view an individual course, or all four for a discount.
+Contact 2040 for more information and to book access.

 TERMS AND CONDITIONS: